Zesiger-net/rrkit/README.md

 3. **Session metadata**: the custom fields your app will attach to sessions (e.g. `user_id`, `user_email`, `plan`).

 That's it.
 The app is live.

-> Don't have a bucket handy?
-Use the dev stack with a bundled MinIO:
-> `docker compose -f docker-compose.dev.yml up --build`.
-See the file for the credentials to paste into the wizard.

 ---